-Curated Career Conversations is a job search series featuring career industry leaders and disruptors.
+Curated Career Conversations is a job search gold mine featuring interviews with career industry leaders and disruptors.

 Think about it: severance agreements are incredibly one-sided because they’ve been drafted by the employer’s legal counsel.
 There is also very little information on the internet about negotiating severance.
 I interviewed Paul Levy whose new book called, “Don’t sign anything: A guide for the day you are laid off” with Farzana Mohamed.
 This article offers very practical advice for what you should do if you are pink slipped.

 Start ups and entrepreneurship

 Sarah met world-renown innovator, futurist and digital commerce expert, Steve Faktor, for a virtual coffee and conversation on the future of work and entrepreneurship.
 This article discussed how millennials finding meaning “working for The Man” – how ageing workers can become indispensable – the best career advice he never got…until now – and his prediction of the next big innovation for the future of work.

 Why Success ≠ Happiness

 I recently had the opportunity to sit down for virtual coffee with bestselling author Laura Gassner Otting to talk careers and happiness.
 Laura is a former White House political appointee and part of the team that developed AmeriCorps.
 She founded Limitless Possibility, a niche consulting firm working with entrepreneurs, philanthropists, executives, and thought leaders to get them unstuck and achieve extraordinary results.
 Most recently, she launched her new book, Limitless: How to Ignore Everybody, Carve Your Own Path, and Live Your Best Lifewhich debuted #2 on the Washington Post bestseller list right behind Michelle Obama, and it centers around the idea that success doesn’t always equal happiness, but rather finding your consonance does.